OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/install-tf-rhosp-ziu.rst

     Notes about kernel-mode vRouter huge page support in Red Hat Openstack environments:

-    -  Kernel-mode vRouter huge page support was introduced in TF Release 2005, and is configured to support 2 1GB huge pages by default in Tungsten Fabric Release 2005 or later.
+    -  Kernel-mode vRouter huge page support was introduced in OpenSDN Release 2005, and is configured to support 2 1GB huge pages by default in OpenSDN Release 2005 or later.

        A compute node has to be rebooted once for a huge page configuration to finalize.
-After this initial reboot, the compute node can perform future Tungsten Fabric software upgrades without rebooting.
+After this initial reboot, the compute node can perform future OpenSDN software upgrades without rebooting.

-       Notably, a compute node in an environment running Tungsten Fabric 2005 or later has not enabled huge page support for kernel-mode vRouters until it is rebooted.
+       Notably, a compute node in an environment running OpenSDN 2005 or later has not enabled huge page support for kernel-mode vRouters until it is rebooted.
 The 2x1GB huge page support configuration is present by default, but it isn’t enabled